allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 When a subscriber connects to a subscription from a topic, it receives messages from that topic through the subscription.
 Each subscription has a unique name and it's possible to have multiple subscriptions associated with the same topic, each with its own set of subscribers.

-## How does a subscription message processing work ?
+## How does a subscription processing work ?

 After a message is sent to a subscriber, the subscriber must acknowledge the message.
 If a message is being processed and a subscriber is yet to acknowledge it, the message is called outstanding.

 The subscriber has a configurable, limited amount of time, known as the acknowledgement deadline (ack-deadline), to acknowledge the outstanding message.
-After the deadline passes, the message is no longer considered outstanding, and Pub/Sub attempts to redeliver the message.
+After the deadline passes, the message is no longer considered outstanding (considered unacked), and Pub/Sub attempts to redeliver the message.

 Pub/Sub repeatedly attempts to deliver any message that is not yet acknowledged and not outstanding.